obakis/rbrsa/README.md

 The [Finturk Data System](https://www.bddk.org.tr/BultenFinturk/) provides granular, detailed data, including statistics broken down by province, whereas the standard Monthly Bulletin offers national-level aggregates.

-Note: Currently, only a single grup_kod can be specified per request.
+Note: Currently, only a single `grup_kod` can be specified per request.
-The underlying BDDK API supports multiple codes, and this functionality will be added in a future version.
+The underlying BDDK API supports multiple `grup_kod` codes, and this functionality will be added in a future version.

 ```r